emedware/omni18n/README.md

 The library is composed of a server part and a client part.

 The server:

-- takes an object containing a `list` function that will query the DB
+- takes an [object containing a `list`](./docs/db.md) function that will query the DB
-- exposes a `condensed` function that retrieve a condensed (processed) version of the dictionary for a locale (completely json-able).
+- exposes a `condense` function that retrieve a condensed (processed) version of the dictionary for a locale (completely json-able).

-The client part is a `I18nClient` that will remember a locale and manage the queries to the server and language changes.
+The client part is a [`I18nClient`](./docs/client.md) that will remember a locale and manage the queries to a server and language changes.
 This client will produce `Translator`s who are described in typescript by the type `any`, or you can specify yours for your dictionary structure.

 ### Server side